DELETE

 TOP RATED DATABASE MANAGEMENT TOOL AND SQL CLIENT

 Deleting a column in SQL is one of the most common operations when dealing with a database.
-For this reason, knowing how to properly delete a column in SQL is critical.
+For this reason, knowing how to delete a column from a table in SQL is a key skill to have.
 Without the right procedures and precautions, you could run into data integrity and data loss issues.

-In this guide, you will dig into the process of deleting columns in SQL databases, seeing the essential concepts and how to do it.
+In this guide, you will dig into the process of how to delete a column in SQL, exploring the essential concepts and how to do it.
 At the end of this guide, you will have all the information required to perform column deletion operations smoothly and effectively.

 Let’s dive in!

-In SQL, deleting a column refers to the process of permanently removing a specific column from a table.
+Deleting a column in SQL refers to the process of permanently removing a specific column from a table.
 All data associated with the column will be removed from the disk.
 Similarly, the column’s metadata will be removed from the table's schema.

 When you delete a column, you essentially eliminate its existence within the table structure.
 The column will be no longer available for queries and its data will be lost.